-Human factors methods applied to interface design, prototyping, and evaluation.
-Concepts related to understanding user characteristics, usability analysis, methods and techniques for design and evaluation of the interface.
-The evaluation and design of the information presentation characteristics of a wide variety of interfaces: web sites (e-commerce), computer games, information presentation systems (cockpits, instrumentation, etc.), and desktop virtual reality.
+Human factors methods applied to interface requirements, design, prototyping, and evaluation.
+Concepts related to understanding user characteristics, design principles, usability analysis, methods and techniques for design and evaluation of the interface.
+The evaluation and design of the information presentation characteristics of a wide variety of interfaces: web sites (e-commerce), mobile applications, and information presentation systems (cockpits, instrumentation, etc.).

-I E 576.
-Human Factors in Product Design.
+I E 576: Human Factors in Product Design